rhomel/golox/README.md

 # golox: Lox Implementation in Go

 **[Test suite](https://github.com/munificent/craftinginterpreters#testing-your-implementation)
-status: 219 tests passed.
-20 tests failed**.
+status: 225 tests passed.
+14 tests failed.**.

 This is a complete interpreter for the Lox programming language as defined in [Crafting Interpreters](https://craftinginterpreters.com/a-tree-walk-interpreter.html).